FindMySchool LogoFindMySchool

 The sixth form is a significant part of the school offer, and the published figures suggest a mixed picture: strong inspection outcomes, but average-to-below-average attainment patterns in the grades profile.

-In plain terms, sixth form grades sit below the England averages placing the school beyond the middle 35% and into the lower band nationally.
-Yet, the local position, 1st in Malton, suggests it remains a key post-16 option in its immediate area.
+In plain terms, sixth form grades sit in a modest middle-to-lower national position, with 50% of A-level grades at A* to B in the 2025 dataset.
+Yet the local position, 1st in Malton, suggests it remains a key post-16 option in its immediate area.

 This is a good example of why families should triangulate data rather than over-weight a single measure.
 A-level outcomes, inspection findings, subject fit, and student maturity all matter.
 Families comparing post-16 options can use the FindMySchool Local Hub page and Comparison Tool to review A-level outcomes side-by-side with other nearby providers, then sanity-check that against subject availability and enrichment.